PureCypher/webhook-phish/README.md

    - Open `redirector.js` and update these variables:
      - `METADATA_WEBHOOK_URL`: Discord webhook for visitor tracking data
      - `CREDENTIALS_WEBHOOK_URL`: Discord webhook for captured credentials (can be same or different)
-   - Open `merged-phishing.html` and update:
+   - Open `index.html` and update:
      - `WEBHOOK_URL`: Should match the `CREDENTIALS_WEBHOOK_URL` from redirector.js
+   - For consent.html and bitb.html, update the same webhook URL variables

 4. Start the server
    ```